muhammadhamzahabibhashmi/hamza/README.md

 Developed and implemented an AI calling agent for client, resulting in significant time saving of 120 hours per week.
-The automation streamlined calling processes, enhancing efficiency and productivity for the client's operations, in 30% less time then planned
+The automation streamlined calling processes, enhancing efficiency and productivity for the client's operations, in 30% less time then planned \n
 Transcription services, including:

           AssemblyAI